Volunteer Gardener of the Year Award

 Do you have a volunteer gardener at your hospice who uses innovative approaches to enhance your garden?
 Perhaps someone shows exceptional support and encouragement to other volunteers and staff?
 They could be an inspiration and role model to others or have made a significant different to the development of your hospice's outside space.

-If this is the case, nominate them for this year's award and celebrate their outstanding contributions at our National Conference.
+Nominate them for this award and celebrate their outstanding contributions at our National Conference.

 - Why the person is being nominated?